seamapi/javascript-webhook/README.md

 ## Installation

+> [!IMPORTANT]
-_This is a low-level package meant for applications and libraries with particular dependency requirements.
+> This is a low-level package meant for applications and libraries with particular dependency requirements.
-Before using this package, ensure you understand the installation and updating instructions.
+> Before using this package, ensure you understand the installation and updating instructions.
-This SDK is entirely contained in the [seam package].
-Seam recommends using that package instead for simpler dependency management._
+> This SDK is entirely contained in the [seam package].
+> Seam recommends using that package instead for simpler dependency management.

 Add this as a dependency to your project using [npm] with